Booking Activities, Lodging, and Transport

 • Don’t play loud music in your vehicle.
 Truck drivers honk when coming around a curve -- you‘ll need to hear them coming so you can be ready to avoid them and thereby avoid dying on narrow mountain roads.

-• If you have an accident involving a Lao driver, the police WILL say it’s your fault and you will owe 3rd-party liability costs.
+• If you have an accident involving a Lao driver, the police WILL say it’s your fault and you WILL owe 3rd-party liability costs.

 Previous